Data sources

 Participate in a discharge case conference >=45 minutes | Group A24 | 3093 |

-Note: Refer to Medicare Benefits Schedule Book July 2023 edition for full item descriptions (pages 309–311) and further information relating to MBS Palliative care (pages 118–119).
+Note: Refer to the Medicare Benefits Schedule Book July 2024 edition for full item descriptions (pages 309–311) and further information relating to the MBS items for palliative care (pages 118–119).

 It should be noted that a patient may access more than one type of these specific MBS items provided by palliative medicine physicians or specialists during the reporting period and that each service is counted separately in this report.

-The MBS data presented in this report (2022–23 and trend data) are based on the date the service was provided rather than the date of service processing, as this more accurately reflects the date a service occurred.
-Note that in reports released prior to 2022, the data was based on the date the service was processed by Services Australia and as a result the data presented since 2022 releases are not comparable with previous releases.
+The MBS data presented in this report (2024–25 and trend data) are based on the date the service was provided rather than the date of service processing, as this more accurately reflects the date a service occurred.
+This only includes services that were processed on or before 30 Nov 2025.
+Note that in reports released prior to 2022, the data was based on the date the service was processed by Services Australia and as a result, the data presented since 2022 releases are not comparable with previous releases.

 Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme data

-Services Australia (formerly the Australian Government Department of Human Services) collects administrative data in processing prescriptions dispensed under the Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme data (RPBS) and provides these data to the Australian Government Department of Health and Aged Care.
+Services Australia collects administrative data while processing prescriptions dispensed under the Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) data and provides these data to the Australian Government Department of Health, Disability and Ageing.

-Through the PBS and RPBS data, the Australian Government subsidises the cost of pharmaceutical products listed on the Schedule of Pharmaceutical Benefits (Department of Health and Aged Care 2023b).
+Through the PBS and RPBS data, the Australian Government subsidises the cost of pharmaceutical products listed on the Schedule of Pharmaceutical Benefits.
 In 2004, the Australian Government introduced Pharmaceutical Benefits for Palliative Care, referred to as the PBS Palliative Care Schedule.
 The PBS Palliative Care Schedule, which lists medication items available for palliative care, was established as a separate schedule, complementing the General Schedule to improve access to essential and affordable medications for patients receiving palliative care.

 Palliative care prescriptions can also be identified through the prescriber.
 Palliative medicine specialists may prescribe medicines for a range of reasons, some of which may be for palliative care, and may prescribe from different schedules.
-This report includes information on medications prescribed by palliative medicine specialists from all schedules (Table 8 in Data tables for Palliative care-related medications) and are therefore likely to include prescriptions prescribed for both palliative care and non-palliative care reasons.
+This report includes information on medications prescribed by palliative medicine specialists from all schedules (Table 8 in Data tables: PCSiA 2025 Palliative care-related medications) and are therefore likely to include prescriptions prescribed for both palliative care and non-palliative care reasons.

-The PBS and RPBS data presented in this report (2022–23 and trend data) are based on the date of supply, that is when the prescription was dispensed to the patient.
+The PBS and RPBS data presented in this report (2024–25 and trend data) are based on the date of supply, which is when the prescription was dispensed to the patient.
+The report includes all prescriptions supplied during 2024-25 financial year that were processed on or before 30 November 2025.

 Types of palliative care-related prescriptions